-Turpo of lift Type of winch
+Type of winch

 Type of lift Drum Traction

 Passenger 1 3

 Cargo 1 2

-7.8.3 Ropes shall be made of steel as one piece with the wires of "Lang" lay provided with a fibre or synthetic core.
-Ropes with a steel core may be used.
-In all other respects, the ropes shall meet the national standards and the requirements for ropes of the cargo handling gear (refer to 9.5.1, 9.5.2, 9.5.4).
+7.8.3 The ropes used shall be corrosion-resistant with linear contact with the wires, with an organic or synthetic core and consist of a single piece with no knots or splashes.
+The use of non-corrosion-resistant ropes and ropes with a steel core is allowed if the designer provides justifications related to the lack of contact with the marine environment and the nature of the loads on the rope.
+Otherwise, the ropes shall meet the requirements of international or national standards and the general requirements for ropes of cargo-handling gear (refer to 9.5.1 and 9.5.2).